januszjasinski/SANS-Holiday-Hack/2019/readme.md

 * Find more easter eggs
 * See if our theory in the ML challenge would have held out
 * Find the files mentioned in https://srf.elfu.org/README.md
+* Do a tamper script for the SQLi objective

 # Leaks